EJ-Lan/ThinkQuiz/README.md

 * Users can create and delete quiz decks
 * Users can create, update, and delete quiz cards within decks
 * Users may quiz themselves with the flashcards they made
-* User accounts to login/signup
+* User accounts to login/signup using jwt

 ## Backend